-TERM DEFINITION Iron Oxide (Fe 2 O 3) A very common corrosion product of iron and steels (i.e., "rust").
-Fe 2 O 3 scale deposits form when dissolved iron ions in water react with oxygen and precipitate on metal surfaces.
-Iron Sulfide (FeS) Hydrogen sulfide (H 2 S) that may be present in gas or produced by bacteria can be quite corrosive.
-H 2 S can separate into H + and SH - ions in water.
-The SH - ion further dissociates into S = and H + .
-Sulfide ions (S =) can then react with any dissolved iron present to form black iron sulfide (FeS), which is a corrosion product of iron and steel alloys and is corrosive itself.
+TERM DEFINITION Iron Carbonate (FeCO 3) A corrosion product of iron and steel.
+FeCO 3 scale deposits often form when dissolved iron in water reacts with carbonates and precipitate on metal surfaces.
+Iron carbonate on the external portion of the pipe is an indicator that cathodic protection is reaching that area.
+Iron Oxide (Fe 2 O 3) A very common corrosion product of iron and steels (i.e., "rust").
+Fe $2$ O $3$ scale deposits form when dissolved iron ions in water react with oxygen and precipitate on metal surfaces.
+Iron Sulfide (FeS) Hydrogen sulfide (H_2S) that may be present in gas or produced by bacteria can be quite corrosive.
+H_2S can separate into H^+ and SH^- ions in water.
+The SH^- ion further dissociates into $S^=$ and H^+ .
+Sulfide ions ($S^=$) can then react with any dissolved iron present to form black iron sulfide (FeS), which is a corrosion product of iron and steel alloys and is corrosive itself.
 Holiday Detection (Jeeps, or Jeeping) A test of coating integrity using a high voltage circuit attached to a wet sponge or spring coil on a non-conductive rod.
 Line Current The direct current flowing on a pipeline.
 Local Potential A potential taken within three feet of a test station.
 Long-Line Corrosion Current Current flowing through the earth between an anodic and a cathodic area that returns along an underground metallic structure, usually occurring over a few miles to a few hundred miles of pipe.
 Linear Polarization Resistance (LPR) Probe A linear polarization resistance (LPR) probe measures corrosion rates instantaneously by utilizing an electrochemical phenomenon known as linear polarization (polarization is the retardation in the rate of an electrochemical cell).

 Corrosion Control Manual

 Current Review Previous Review Version Page

-January 13, 2022 February 26, 2019 2.0 Page 213 of 226
+February 2, 2023 3.1 Page 217 of 231

+Previous Review Previous Review Version